 The founding of Brink

-The Brink expertise goes back for more than a hundred years and started in Assen, a town in the north of the Netherlands.
-There, Reint Brink opened a black smiths in 1903.
-When his son Roelof who took over the company over thirty years later, company R. Brink en Zn. focused on building trailers.
+The Brink expertise goes back more than a hundred years and started in Assen, a town in the north of the Netherlands.
+There, Reint Brink opened a black smith workshop in 1903.
+When his son Roelof took over the company more than thirty years later, company’’ R. Brink and Sons’’ focused on building trailers.

 The success of Brink International led the Swedish Thule Group to acquire the company in 2006.
-The market leader in the field of quality sports utilities was the owner for eight years.
+This market leader in the field of quality sports utilities was the owner for eight years.

 Thule Towbars becomes Brink once again

-In 2014, the Thule Group splits the towbar division of Thule.
-The towbar division has once again become a stand-alone entity and continues under the name Brink towbar.
+In 2014, the Thule Group split the towbar division of Thule.
+The towbar division becames once again a stand-alone entity and continued under the name Brink towbar.
 Brink Towbars is now part of the Brink Group.
 The same quality under a different name.